pwilmart/Sea_lion_urine_SpC/README.md

 - perform statistical analysis for differential expression
 - build a usable results spreadsheet

-## Dataset description

-The data is from a recent study (**Ref-1**) where urine samples from California sea lions with and without leptospirosis (a kidney disease caused by bacterial infection) were compared.
-The study had 8 control animals and 11 infected animals.
-The urine was collected, digested with trypsin, and characterized with label-free shotgun proteomics.
-Nano-flow liquid chromatography electrospray was coupled to a Thermo Lumos Fusion mass spectrometer.
-The instrument acquired data in a high-high mode using HCD fragmentation  There were about 65K MS2 scans acquired per sample for a total of 1.3 million MS2 scans in the dataset.
-The data are available from PRIDE archive [PXD009019](https://www.ebi.ac.uk/pride/archive/projects/PXD009019).

-## Goals

-The goal here is to demonstrate how to analyze shotgun proteomics data with a modern open source pipeline and test for differential expression with label-free spectral counting quantification.
+I will demonstrate analyzing shotgun proteomics data with a modern open source pipeline and testing for differential expression with label-free spectral counting quantification.
 The [PAW pipeline](https://github.com/pwilmart/PAW_pipeline.git) (**Ref-2**) uses MSConvert from [Proteowizard toolkit](http://proteowizard.sourceforge.net/) (**Ref-3**) to convert Thermo RAW files into MS2 format files (**Ref-4**).
 Database searching is done with the [Comet search engine](http://comet-ms.sourceforge.net/) (**Ref-5**).
 Python scripts process the Comet results using an interactive, visual approach to controlling PSM errors.
 Protein inference uses basic and extended parsimony logic to maximize the quantitative information content from shotgun data.

 The PAW pipeline has particular strengths for TMT labeling experiments, but was originally developed for large-scale spectral counting (**Ref-6**) studies.
 Many examples of TMT data analysis can be found [**here**](https://github.com/pwilmart/TMT_analysis_examples.git).
 An analysis of a very large spectral counting study can be found [**here**](https://github.com/pwilmart/Smith_SpC_2018.git).
 The Bioconductor package edgeR (**Ref-7**) will be used for differential expression statistical testing.